jaryaman/python-c-extensions/README.md

 # python-c-extensions
-Demonstrations of creating and accessing C extensions from python
+Demonstrations of creating and accessing C extensions from python.
+Based on The Python Cookbook, Beazley 2011.

 ## Installation of gcc on Windows
 To install gcc on Windows, see